braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/about.md

 If you're using our News Feed tool, we recommend that you move over to our Content Cards messaging channel—it's more flexible, customizable, and reliable.
 News Feed is being deprecated.
 See our [Migration Guide]({{site.baseurl}}/user_guide/message_building_by_channel/content_cards/migrating_from_news_feed/) or contact your Braze account manager for more information.
 {% endalert %}

-Content Cards are and add-on feature and must be purchased.
+Content Cards are an add-on feature and must be purchased.
 To get started with Content Cards, reach out to your Braze customer success manager or our support team.

 ## Advantages of using Content Cards